 The Melbourne Declaration and Leaders’ Vision Statement were adopted at the Special Summit, outlining our shared ambitions for the next 50 years of our partnership.

-ASEAN Leaders, the Prime Minister of Timor-Leste and the Australian Prime Minister announced the establishment of the ASEAN-Australia Centre at the Special Summit, to drive business, education, cultural and community connections between Australia and the region.
+ASEAN Leaders and the Australian Prime Minister announced the establishment of the ASEAN-Australia Centre at the Special Summit, to drive business, education, cultural and community connections between Australia and the region.